Orimia/Orimia/README.md

 - 👋 @Orimia here
-- 👀 Interested in Python and command line tools
+- 👀 A pro in Python and command line tools
-- Your support is appreciated
 - Read more about me here --> **https://bit.ly/3g4oKWg**